solidsystems/wp-qr-trackr/wp-content/plugins/wp-qr-trackr/README.md

 - **Scalability**: Add new features as new modules without cluttering the main file.
 - **WordPress Standards**: Follows best practices for file organization and hook registration.

+### Engineering Philosophy: Systems and Optimization

+QR Trackr is built on the principle that a well-designed system should amplify the creator's capabilities while abstracting away implementation details.
+This philosophy can be illustrated through the metaphor of a flagpole:

+#### The Evolution of a System

+1. **Unanchored Flagpole (Original Plugin)**
+   - Like a flagpole balanced on the ground, the original plugin required constant attention to maintain stability
+   - Every change risked toppling the entire system
+   - No foundation meant no ability to optimize for performance or reliability

+2. **Shallow Foundation (Local Development)**
+   - Adding Docker and automated installation created a basic foundation
+   - The system is more stable but still requires manual intervention
+   - Like a flagpole in loose soil, it's better but not optimal

+3. **Concrete Foundation (CI/CD Integration)**
+   - With proper CI/CD, the system becomes rock-solid
+   - Automated testing and deployment ensure consistency
+   - The foundation is now permanent and reliable
+   - Developers can focus on the flag (features) rather than the pole (infrastructure)

+#### The Value of a System

+A well-designed system should:
+- **Amplify Creativity**: Let developers focus on what matters
+- **Abstract Complexity**: Handle "best practices" automatically
+- **Enable Optimization**: Allow for micro-optimizations without worrying about fundamentals
+- **Provide Stability**: Create a reliable foundation for future development

+Just as a speedrunner can focus on perfecting their route when they don't have to worry about basic controls, developers can focus on creating better features when the system handles the fundamentals.
+The goal is to create a system where the "flag" (the actual features and user experience) is the only thing that needs attention, while the "pole" (the infrastructure and best practices) is solid and reliable.

 ### Extending QR Trackr
 To add a new feature:
 1. Create a new module file in `includes/` (e.g., `module-rest.php`).